Ardfinnan Woollen Mills: 1914–1960s

-A Gold Medal of Industrial Excellence was awarded to Mulcahy, Redmond for their bouclé tweed at the 1965 Leipzig Trade Fair in Germany, out of 350 entries from all fields of industry.
+In both 1961 and 1962, Ardfinnan tweed won the Premier London Award and Georgian Silver Cup at the Irish Export Centre on Regent Street, London.
+A Gold Medal of Industrial Excellence was presented to John A. Mulcahy and tweed designer Eddie O’Flynn for Mulcahy Redmond's bouclé tweed at the 1965 Leipzig Trade Fair in Germany, out of 350 entries from all fields of industry.